 Affordability and Insurance

-Therapy can be expensive, but many therapists offer patients sliding scale fees or work with community-based programs to make sessions more affordable.
-If using insurance, verify whether the therapist is in-network or if they provide documentation for reimbursement using out-of-network benefits.
-I personally reserve a number of slots each year for sliding scale fees based on a client’s financial resources.
-I call these scholarships.
-Additionally, consider specific therapy specialties, such as addiction counseling, trauma, and grief counseling, when evaluating therapy costs and insurance coverage.
+Therapy can be expensive, but many therapists offer sliding-scale fees or work with community programs to make sessions more affordable.
+If you are using insurance, verify whether the therapist is in-network or whether they provide documentation for out-of-network reimbursement.
+At Morgan Center, I reserve a small number of sliding-scale slots each year for clients facing financial constraints — referred to internally as scholarships.
+Many therapists have similar arrangements, so it is worth asking.

 Finding Time for Therapy